Prashi-Devops/nodes/README.md

       `aws s3 cp $RELEASE_FILE s3://bucket-name`
       exit 0
       fi
-* So that once you raise the pull-reuqest against `master-branch` you can view the result is stored in the s3 bucket.
+* So that once you raise the pull-reuqest against `master-branch` .You can view the result is stored in the s3 bucket.

 ## Negative testing